paavkar/TS-Apex-Stats/README.md

 # TS-Apex-Stats
 Own TypeScript project to save personal stats from the video game Apex Legends.
-The app can be accessed at https://apex-stats-pk.herokuapp.com/
+The app was previously available through Heroku.